Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments

 \subsection{Featurization Alignment Results}

-Table~\ref{tab:alpha} displays the Krippendorff's $\alpha$\footnote{$\alpha$ ranges between -1 and 1.
-0 indicates chance agreement.} measured among the human raters in conducting the featurization task from Section~\ref{sec:featurize}.
-For all assessment areas, we observe $0.667\leq \alpha < 0.8$, which fall into a range of acceptable inter-rater reliability \cite{krippendorff2018content}.
-We interpret this as a good level of rater agreement on the featurization process as defined in this work and acknowledge that there is still potential to refine and improve the task further.
+Table~\ref{tab:alpha} displays the Krippendorff's $\alpha$ measured among the human raters in conducting the featurization task from Section~\ref{sec:featurize}.
+For all assessment areas, we observe $0.667\leq \alpha < 0.8$.
+These values fall within an acceptable range of inter-rater reliability \cite{krippendorff2018content}.
+We interpret this as a good level of rater agreement on the featurization process defined in this work and acknowledge that there is still potential to refine and improve the task further.